deptno/dataloader-toolbox/README.md

 ### dataLoaderSorter

-`dataloader` does not support sorting, so you need to sorter
+`dataloader` does not support sorting, you need to sorter.

 #### code